-Figure 9.
-Historical and 2050s monthly streamflow climatology predictions at Dakah, Kama, and Asmar under 4 calibration strategies: Lump-Outlet, Dist-Outlet, Semi-Pooled, and Dist-Pooled.
+Figure 10.
+Historical and 2050s average monthly streamflow predictions at Dakah, Kama, and Asmar under 4 calibration strategies: Lump-Outlet, Dist-Outlet, Semi-Pooled, and Dist-Pooled.
 The error bars represent the streamflow ranges resulting from 50 trails of the HYMOD_DS calibration.
 For each of the 50 trials, the 2050s streamflow predictions are averaged over 36 GCM climate projections.